3vera/3vera/README.md

-- 👋 Hi, I’m @3vera
+- 👋 Hi, I’m 3vera
-- 👀 I’m interested in C++ projects
+- 👀 I’m interested in C++, 3Dprint, and arduino projects
-- 🌱 I’m currently learning PHP, SQL
+- 🌱 I’m currently learning PHP, SQL;
-- 💞️ I’m looking to collaborate on ML projects
+- 💞️ I’m looking to collaborate on ML, CAD projects
 - 📫 How to reach me - here on github~

 <!---